 In view of the recent world turmoil over the Egyptian Suez situation it has been surprising to me that we see no offerings in the philatelic press of these Suez stamps, and which would probably be a new series of counterfeits.
-I have been watching the stamp publications with full expectation that such stamps would be offered, perhaps under the usual dodge, as "reprints."
-It may be noted here that there were never any reprints of the Suez stamps, and if offered as such the would be nothing more than another outfit of counterfeits -- and most likely counterfeits of counterfeits because few of the manufacturers would know what they were using as models, nor would they care.
+I have been watching the stamp publications with full expectations that such stamps would be offered, perhaps under the usual dodge, as "reprints."
+It may be noted here that there were never any reprints of the Suez stamps, and if offered as such they would be nothing more than another outfit of counterfeits -- and most likely counterfeits of counterfeits because few of the manufacturers would know what they were using as models, nor would they care.

 - George B. Sloane

 Posted August 28, 1999